theninthsky/client-side-rendering/README.md

 Here is an up-to-date list of all bot agnets (web crawlers): https://docs.prerender.io/docs/how-to-add-additional-bots#cloudflare

-_Prerendering_, also called _Dynamic Rendering_, is encouraged by _[Google](https://developers.google.com/search/docs/advanced/javascript/dynamic-rendering)_ and _[Microsoft](https://blogs.bing.com/webmaster/october-2018/bingbot-Series-JavaScript,-Dynamic-Rendering,-and-Cloaking-Oh-My)_ and is heavily used by many popular websites including Twitter.
+_Prerendering_, also called _Dynamic Rendering_, is encouraged by _[Microsoft](https://blogs.bing.com/webmaster/october-2018/bingbot-Series-JavaScript,-Dynamic-Rendering,-and-Cloaking-Oh-My)_ and is heavily used by many popular websites including Twitter.

 The results are as expected: